-Volume Control
+Volume Control (optional)

-When using the instrument you can increase the volume by turning the volume control up, and reduce volume by turning it down.
+When using the instrument you can increase the volume by turning the volume control up, and /or reduce the volume by turning it down.

 For each volume step, you will hear a "beep" signal indicating the change.
 The loudness of the "beeps" will increase as you turn the volume up and decrease as you turn it down.
-If you reach the upper or lower limit of the volume control range, there will be a larger duration of "beep" signal with a lower pitch.
+If you reach the upper or lower limit of the volume control range, there will be a more prominent "beep" signal indicated by a lower pitch.